vibinbobyjoseph/toolbox/notes/LinuxNotes.md

 ## 17.5. lsof Command

-(List Open Files) command lists information about files that are currently open by processes.
-In Linux, almost everything is treated as a file, including regular files, directories, sockets, pipes, and devices.
-This makes lsof an incredibly powerful utility for monitoring and debugging system processes and file usage.
+List open files and the processes using them.
+Since Linux treats everything as a file (including sockets, pipes, devices), this is powerful for monitoring and debugging system processes and file usage.

 - Identify which process is using a file or directory.